angband/angband/docs/hacking/modifying.rst

   used for ego items (although none currently are).
 Some standard artifacts from artifact.txt have activations, and random artifacts may have any activation from this file chosen for them.
-Activations can be made up of any effects (see effects.c and list-effects.h).
+Activations can be made up of any effects (see list-effects.h and effect-handler-*.c).

 flavor.txt
   Items such as potions and wands are assigned a flavor per object kind,